abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 us---an attitude that is central to our training.
 Over time, this attitude permeates the way we relate to our minds and our experiences.
-And that's critical, because our defilements don't advertise themselves by holding up big signs that say, "*Greed!
+And that's critical, because our defilements don't advertise themselves by holding up big signs that say, "Greed!
 Hatred!
-Delusion!*" So, we need to look closely if we're to discern and understand the nuances of the attachment and delusion we experience.
+Delusion!"
+So, we need to look closely if we're to discern and understand the nuances of the attachment and delusion we experience.
 If we haven't cultivated the habit of paying attention to details---both external and internal---if we don't put forth the extra effort required for that, then we'll miss many significant aspects of our practice.

-The Buddha pointed to *yoniso manasikāra*as a vital part of the path.
+The Buddha pointed to *yoniso manasikāra* as a vital part of the path.
 It refers to skillful and wise reflection and close attention to the root of things.
 This quality doesn't pop up by itself like a mushroom in the fall; it has to be cultivated.
 In our ordinary day-to-day activities, we